electron/electronjs.org-old/pages/blog/2017-02-28-wordpress.md

 ---
-title: "Project of the Week: WordPress Desktop"
+title: 'Project of the Week: WordPress Desktop'
 author: zeke
+date: '2017-02-28'
 ---

 This week we caught up with folks at [Automattic](https://automattic.com/) to